 The first part of the article will focus on twenty adjectives/ adverbs that you can use to help make your description of charts more vivid.
 Using adjectives and adverbs to highlight increases and decreases can also be a way of demonstrating your range of vocabulary.

-Below are twenty examples of the most useful arranged in alphabetical order.
+Below are twenty examples of the most useful adjectives and adverbs arranged in alphabetical order.

 1. considerable / considerably:

 Examples: There was a considerable increase in the amount of fish consumed in the latter part of the period.

 However, by 2010, the figure had fallen considerably, to 15%.

 2. consistent/ consistently

 Examples: The rate of increase remained consistent for the rest of the period, at about 5% per year.